-- Single people living on their own: Single person households rely on one income to afford the cost of living including housing costs.
-The median rent for a onebedroom unit in Port Moody exceeds \$1,000 per month and the vacancy rate is near 0%.
+- households rely on one income to afford the cost of living including housing costs.
+The median rent for a one-bedroom unit in Port Moody exceeds \$1,000 per month and the vacancy rate is near 0%.
 Nearly one in four people (23%) of households in Port Moody are one-person, and there are very few affordable housing options available to them.
 There are currently 8 single people on BC Housing's wait list for affordable housing. - Low-income households: Low-income households encompass a range of household configurations and demographics including low-income singles, couples, families, seniors, students, and low wage service workers, which is supported by data of households in core housing need.
 There are limited affordable rental housing options in Port Moody to support low-income households.